molguin92/MiniSynCPP/README.md

 Note that this implementation is still pretty naive and probably should not be used for anything critical (yet).

 ## Compilation
-Everything needed for compilation is included, and the only requirements are:
+The only requirements are:

 - CMAKE
 - C++11 Compiler (gcc, g++, clang).
+- Google Protobuf Libraries

 Compilation is then just a matter of running:
 ```bash